What is a water garden?

 Space required for your water garden

 The average water garden measures about 11 feet wide by 16 feet or about 2000 gallons.
 They can also be as small as 6 feet by 8 feet or about 550 gallons.
 You should have 2 to 3 feet of landscape bed area around the pond for flowers and plants.
 Koi ponds and water gardens can take up considerably more space than that of a pondless waterfall or rock column fountain.
-We recommend hiring an experienced pond contractor to walk you through the difference between using a rubber liner vs cement, and how to best build your water feature based on the dynamics of your landscape as not all properties are the same.
+We recommend hiring an experienced pond service provider to walk you through the difference between using a rubber liner vs cement, and how to best build your water feature based on the dynamics of your landscape as not all properties are the same.

 It is recommended that a water garden should have a minimum depth of 24″.
 A depth of 30″ is better since it provides more area for fish to winterize in the pond.
 This also provides a deeper area for fish to retreat in case a predatory bird comes into the pond.
 The first ledge of the pond is mostly 8-12″ in depth.
 This is meant to provide a shallow area around the ponds perimeter.
 This is shown in the water garden cross section on the following page.